 • Breakfast: Take a whole wheat tortilla and top with scrambled eggs (or tofu), sautéed kale and mushrooms, sundried tomatoes, and top with feta cheese.
 You can add in sliced turkey or chicken to boost the protein even further too.

 • Lunch: Pop open a can of tuna and mix it with plain Greek yogurt, dill, garlic, salt, and pepper.
-Top your salad with this, or serve it open face on a 100% whole grain English muffin with a side salad.
+Top your salad with this or serve it open face on a 100% whole grain English muffin with a side salad.

 • Dinner: Cozy up with your family and serve a hearty meal in a bowl.
 Chili makes a great addition to the dinner table when prepared with either lentils or a lean animal protein like beef.
 Toss in some canned beans, frozen bell peppers, riced cauliflower, and canned tomatoes to increase the fiber and provide your body with more produce picks as well (remember, increasing your vegetable intake can come in many forms, fresh, canned, and frozen!)

-If you found yourself low on protein for a meal, make up for it with one of the higher protein snacks we mentioned above.
+If you find yourself low on protein for a meal, make up for it with one of the higher protein snacks we mentioned above.
 Remember, it’s about starting small and working up to your daily goal, not overhauling your diet overnight.

 The Bottom Line